United States Government Accountability Office: Powers of GAO

 The GAO also produces special publications on specific issues of general interest to many Americans, such as its report on the fiscal future of the United States, GAO's role in the federal bid protest process, and critical issues for congressional consideration related to improving the nation's image abroad.

 Organization

+Appointment of the Comptroller General

+The comptroller general of the United States, the agency executive of the Government Accountability Office, is appointed by the president with the advice and consent of the Senate.
+When a vacancy occurs in the office of the comptroller general, Congress establishes a commission to recommend individuals to the president.
+The commission consists of the following: